leifb/redis-request-broker/README.md

     - The default values are the respective strings ('error' for error, etc.) and are therefore compatible with winston log levels.
     - Example: `{ levels: { error: 'e', warning: 'w', notice: 'n', info: 'i', debug: 'd' }}`

+ - `minimumRecipients`: Sets the minimum amount of recipients that should receive a published message.
+Only effects the publisher.

+    - The default value is `0`.
+    - Example: `{ minimumRecipients: 2 }`

 ## Transparent Error Handling